-Alcañiz \textit{et al.} \citep{autism-alcaniz} pursued a distinctive approach by exploring the use of multiple VR tasks for ASD classification.
-Their innovative experimentation involved 24 ASD and 25 typically developing (TD) participants aged 4 to 7.
+Alcañiz \textit{et al.} \cite{autism-alcaniz} pursued a distinctive approach by exploring the use of multiple VR tasks for ASD classification.
+Utilizing VR environments in psychological research has shown promising results in previous studies \cite{vr_review}.
+However, Alcañiz et al. \cite{autism-alcaniz} was the first study to combine the application of VR and ASD motion classification.
+Their innovative experimentation involved 24 ASD and 25 TD participants aged 4 to 7.
 Metrics related to the total body movement range of various body parts were extracted and used to train a SVM with recursive feature elimination (RFE).
 This approach resulted in an 80.29\% accuracy.
-Notably, their study leveraged the potential of employing a diverse set of tasks to enhance ASD assessment through motion analysis while being able to test a model on multiple scenarios in order to compare task performance and model generalizability.
+Notably, their study leveraged the potential of employing a diverse set of tasks to enhance ASD classification through motion analysis while being able to test a model on multiple scenarios in order to compare task performance and model generalizability.

-deep learning models have also made a significant impact on motion-based ASD classification.
-Zunino \textit{et al.} \citep{autask-zunino} harnessed the power of a convolutional neural network (CNN) coupled with a long short-term memory (LSTM) network to analyze short raw videos of subjects engaged in reach and grab tasks.
-This innovative approach achieved a 75\% accuracy, showcasing the feasibility of deep learning techniques in motion analysis for ASD assessment.
-In a parallel effort, Kojovic \textit{et al.} \citep{autism-kojovic} conducted an expansive study involving 169 subjects, a majority of whom had ASD.
+Deep learning models have also made a significant impact on motion-based ASD classification.
+Zunino \textit{et al.} \cite{autask-zunino} harnessed the power of a convolutional neural network (CNN) coupled with a long short-term memory (LSTM) network to analyze short raw videos of subjects engaged in reach and grab tasks.
+This innovative approach achieved a 75\% accuracy, showcasing the feasibility of deep learning techniques in motion analysis for ASD classification.
+In a parallel effort, Kojovic \textit{et al.} \cite{autism-kojovic} conducted an expansive study involving 169 subjects, a majority of whom had ASD.
 They employed deep learning techniques, including skeleton-based body tracking, and achieved an impressive 82.98\% accuracy.
 This study underscored the potential of deep learning in deciphering complex motion patterns linked to ASD.